Keeping clothes clean by washing them in a washing machine seems like a pretty straightforward task. After all, what could really go wrong?

 7. Not Cleaning Your Washing Machine

-You must wash your washing machine out on a regular basis.
+You must clean your washing machine out on a regular basis.
 If you don’t do this your washing machine will start to smell, the seals will start to break down, the drum will be plagued with bacteria, the filter will be congested with dirt and the drainage hose will become blocked up.

 In time your washing machine will need some basic repairs and then it’ll likely stop working completely.
 Not cleaning your washing machine is a sure way of ruining it.